-In the actual bar area there are lots of customers, bar stools for 15 and 2 big side areas for a dozen tables to accommodate seated customers.
-There are two other bartenders who work alongside Barry and they know how to hump it when things get busy.
+In the actual bar area there are bar stools for fifteen, and two big side areas for a dozen tables to accommodate seated customers.
+There are two other bartenders who work alongside Barry, and they know how to hump it when things get busy.
 It takes a lot of the stress off of him.

-By 6:30, the bar is full – and it’s a Tuesday.
-An entire amateur softball team has just flooded into the place and these guys look ready to celebrate.
+By 6:30PM, the bar is full—and it's a Tuesday, so that's good business.
+An entire recreational softball team has just flooded into the place and these guys look ready to celebrate.

 "Ten beers!" one of them shouts.